geissbuehler/TermsrvPatcher/README.md

 # TermsrvPatcher

-TermservPatcher simplifies the process of patching the termsrv.dll file for enabling concurrent remote desktop sessions on non-server Windows editions.
+TermsrvPatcher simplifies the process of patching the termsrv.dll file for enabling concurrent remote desktop sessions on non-server Windows editions.

 ## RDP Settings